Code-Institute-Submissions/houseplant-heroes/README.md

 7. Comment/Post Deleted By

    - I would like a message to display to users when a comment or post has been deleted.
-   - This would elimated any potentential confusion caused by deletion.
+   - This would eliminate any potential confusion caused by deletion.

 8. Back-end Validation